chroma-core/chroma/rust/chroma/README.md

 # Chroma

 This crate provides the official Chroma Rust client.
-Chroma is an open-source AI-native database intended for AI applications.
-Chroma focuses on search, enabling your application to customize the search methods it needs most.
+Chroma is an open-source AI-native search database that makes it easy to get private, offline, and realtime data that large language models were not trained on into their context.
+Where the language models provide reasoning, Chroma focuses on search, enabling your application to customize the search methods it needs most.

 Specifically, there are multiple modes of search supported by Chroma.